 Hi, I’m Nate.
 On July 30th, 2012, I left my career behind, hopped on a plane, and began permanently roaming the planet.
 I created Yomadic as entertainment for wander-lusters, dreamers, and lovers of unsung locations – and to record my own long-term journey.

 In early 2014, I began offering consistently sold-out small-gang-Untours to unique and somewhat unknown destinations – including Iran, Serbia, Albania, Montenegro, Ukraine, Bosnia & Herzegovina, and Macedonia.
 This is the best “job” I’ve ever had, and my biggest reward is the number of people that return for another Yomadic tour.

-Within Yomadic you’ll find a growing compendium of travel secrets, including guides to future tourist hot-spots, tales from impossible twenty-eight-nation road-trips in 350-Euro French hatch-backs, maps to decaying Eastern European communist-era architecture, photos of remote natural beauty, street photography from the mean streets of cities around the world, stories of abandoned skyscrapers, peoples-uprisings, and very irregular train journeys.
+Within Yomadic you’ll find a growing compendium of travel secrets, guides to future tourist hot-spots, tales from impossible twenty-eight-nation road-trips in 350-Euro French hatch-backs, maps to decaying Eastern European communist-era architecture, photos of remote natural beauty, street photography from the mean streets of cities around the world, stories of abandoned skyscrapers, peoples-uprisings, and very irregular train journeys.

 PS, thousands of people receive my free, random, and infrequent, travel updates from all over the globe.
 Routine is not my friend – I’m dealing with blackouts in Tajikistan, patchy internet in Iran, and the distractions of Albanian beaches.

-So, why not see why my email followers are my favourite followers – pop your address in below – I’ll send you the next post, exclusive offers for any future Yomadic Untours, and something else…
+My email followers are my favourite followers – pop your address in below – I’ll send you the next post, exclusive offers for any future Yomadic Untours, and something else…